dxos/dxos/packages/bot/README.md

 ---
 **NOTE**

-In order to register a bot, you have to own a domain BOT_DOMAIN and enough funds on your DXNS balance.
+In order to register a bot, you have to own a domain BOT_DOMAIN and enough funds on your DXNS account.

 ---